klepsydra-technologies/kpsr-tutorial/tutorials/chapter1.md

 <a name="benchmark"></a>
 ### Benchmark

 We have provided a small benchmarking example to demonstrate the performance benefits of eventloop.
-The main benchmarking block is shown below, and the complete benchmark is in file eventloop_benchmark_example.cpp.
+The main benchmarking block is shown below, see `eventloop_benchmark_example.cpp` for the full code.
+Run `bin/kpsr_tutorial_chapter1_eventloop_benchmark_example -h` for options.

 ```cpp
 {